yugen-sec/AWS-SAA-C02-Exam-Notes/3- Simple Storage Service (S3)/Additional Stuff.md

 - presents a file interface
 - you can store files as objects in S3 using standard NFS and SMB file protocols
 - you can access these files via the same protocols from your DC or EC2 instances as files.
-- can access the files as objects from the AWS CLI
+- can access the files as objects from the AWS CLI and S3 Management Console
--